fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 RESULT: EMPTY
 BAD   : Cannot verify tentative '234'!
 Height is not verifiable
 ```
 This message is the same as before but the situation is different actually.
-All nodes except Node 1 return wrong app hash to its TM's, but now those 'wrong' nodes have a quorum!
+All nodes except Node 1 obtain wrong app hash, but now those 'wrong' nodes have a quorum!
 Therefore the result is not confirmed only from the point of view of Node 1.
 By checking it's log (`screen -x app1`) another Monitor warning can be observed:
 ```
 DISAGREEMENT WITH CLUSTER QUORUM!
 ```